 - If you’re adding vegetables, put them in now, stir again, and bring back to the boil.
 Allow to cook over a medium heat for another 3-4 minutes.
 Check there’s enough water.
 It should still be fairly moist (though not swimming in water) at this stage.
-If not, add more, bring it back to the boil and stir.
+If not, add more from the kettle, bring it back to the boil and stir.

 - Cover the pan with a tightly-fitting lid and allow to cook over the lowest possible heat for a further 8-10 minutes.
 Don’t let the bottom burn (the lentils have a tendency to stick).
 If need be, open up, add more boiling water from the kettle, stir and bring back to the boil before covering again.

-- It doesn’t hurt to let the khichdi rest for ten minutes or so after cooking.
-When you’re ready to eat, open the lid.
-Adjust the seasoning if necessary, stir in half a teaspoon of garam masala (optional) and serve.
+- Letting the khichdi rest for 10-30 minutes after cooking improves both the flavours and the texture.
 I like to eat it with the saag bhaji (recipe below).